sudo-tee/MediaSpeed/README.md

 # GUI un prod mode

-The gui will be available in the /web url path (there is still no hotlinking support, this means you need to thart the project once from /web before the react router is bootstraped)
+The gui will be available in the /web url path

 ```
 yarn build